I do not plan to start another startup. It feels insane to say that.

 But wait.
 Why do I even care about having a huge startup success?

 Well, I've spent my whole life idolizing entrepreneurial impact.

-Yeah, but why do you idolize entrepreneurial impact, Julian?
+Yeah, but why do you idolize that entrepreneurial impact, Julian?

 I guess because I want to attain money, fame, and power.
 And I want to impart change.

 Hold on.
-So those are the values underlying your decision to be an entrepreneur.
-But, didn't you just go through an exercise where you concluded there was an alternative project that better fulfills the values you care most about?
+So those are the values underlying your decision to be a startup founder.
+Okay.
+But, didn't you just go through an exercise where you clearly concluded there was an alternative path that actually better fulfills the values you care most about?

-Oh, right.
-I guess I've changed over the last few years, and I'm stuck in the old way of valuing projects...
-But still, I've wanted to build a really big startup for since I was a kid.
-You can't just expect me to disassociate from my past in the course of an afternoon.
+But still, Julian...
+You've wanted to build a really big startup for since you were a kid.
+You can't just expect to just disassociate from your past in the course of an afternoon.

-I mean, what framework am I supposed to use to put the past behind me, appreciate that my criteria have changed, and wholeheartedly move on to something new?
+I mean, what framework are you supposed to use to put the past behind you, appreciate that your values have changed, and blissfully move on to something new?